mariollesta/my-own-wc/README.md

 pip install <PATH>/mywc-<version>-py3-none-any.whl
 ```

+> [!Note]
-> Note: If the program does not work, check that the directory where the executable is located is in the PATH variable of the system.
+> If the program does not work, check that the directory where the executable is located is in the PATH variable of the system.

 ---